visual-learning/object-localization/README.md

 We will train and test using the [PASCAL VOC 2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/index.html) data.
 The Pascal VOC dataset comes with bounding box annotations, however, we will not use bounding box annotations in the weakly-supervised setting.

 1. We first need to download the image dataset and annotations.
-Use the following commands to setup the data, and lets say it is stored at location `$DATA_DIR`.
+Use the following commands to setup the data, and let's say it is stored at location `$DATA_DIR`.
 ```bash
 $ # First, cd to a location where you want to store ~0.5GB of data.
 $ wget http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtrainval_06-Nov-2007.tar